 Over the years I've gotten review after review across social media with folks singing this recipe's praises!
 People have made them their own by adding things like liquid smoke, green bell peppers, and butter beans, but I still love them exactly as written.
 This authentic cowboy beans recipe is now the number one searched topic on the blog.
 I tell you, there's a reason for that.
 They are just that good.

-A good cowboy baked beans recipe is known for hearty, smoky flavors and a satisfying combination of beans, ground meat, and spices in a tangy barbecue sauce.
-Here's the details on the ingredients I use to make cowboy beans from scratch:- Ground beef: For this cowboy beans recipe with hamburger, I like to use 85/15 lean ground beef which means 85% lean and 15% fat.
+- Ground beef: For this cowboy beans recipe with hamburger, I like to use 85/15 lean ground beef which means 85% lean and 15% fat.

 - Bacon and bacon drippings: Cook the bacon until nice and crisp, but save the bacon grease!
 Some of the drippings are added to the beans for extra bacon flavor.